Giving Societies & Programs

 Hospice cares for patients and families that have slipped through the social safety net in our community and who are without basic necessities.
 The Hospice Angel Fund was created to directly address the needs of our less fortunate patients and families.
 Donating to this fund will provide support for families in need and will include funding for food, clothing, supplies, utilities and other basic needs.
 In addition, the Angel Fund seeks to enhance our patients’ quality of life by supporting programs like the Birthday Brigade, Music & Memory and Lifetime Stories, and allows for special extras that help ease the end of life journey.

-The Giggle Fund was created by the late Neil Rudin and his wife, Cheryl, to bring joy into the lives of children in the Hospice Buffalo Essential Care Program.
+The Giggle Fund was created by the late Neil Rudin and his wife, Cheryl, to bring joy into the lives of children in the Essential Care for Children Program.
 Making a donation to the Hospice Giggle Fund will brighten the days of Hospice's pediatric patients by covering the costs of celebratory events, entertainment and other activities that will bring them laughter and joy.

 Capital Improvements Fund